thenexthub/Codira/docs/SIL/Types.md

 Captured local variables and the payloads of `indirect` value types are stored on the heap.
 The type `@box T` is a reference-counted type that references a box containing a mutable value of type `T`.
-Boxes always use Swift-native reference counting, so they can be queried for uniqueness and cast to the `Builtin.NativeObject` type.
+Boxes always use Codira-native reference counting, so they can be queried for uniqueness and cast to the `Builtin.NativeObject` type.

 ### Metatype Types